Skip to main content

 bulk_pathways

-Exports data of all pathways.
+Exports data of all pathways in bulk

-• include_placeholders: [Optional] If set to true, it fetches placeholders in addition to the planned courses and extracurricular activities.
+Optional: If set to true, it fetches placeholders in addition to the planned courses and extracurricular activities.
 Default value is false.

-• include_extracurriculars: [Optional] If set to true, it fetches extracurricular activities along with planned courses.
+Optional: If set to true, it fetches extracurricular activities along with planned courses.
 Default value is false.

 Sample API URL: